 A humanitarian collapse

 Life in the Gaza Strip today is unsustainable.
 Not one of its systems has any reserve capacity.
 Overcrowding, poor sanitation, bombed-out dwellings, rubble, and dust have led to the spread of infectious diseases—diarrheal, respiratory, and skin infections.
 The breakdown of healthcare, water, and sanitation infrastructure has worsened the threat of cholera, typhoid, and tuberculosis.
-Malnutrition is widespread, and famine threatens.
+Malnutrition is widespread, famine threatens, which now in postwar will need careful management.

 Memories of public health